My name is Carla Bussolo and I work for SAP in Product Support area.

 Since this index should be particularly adjusted to the given Customizing settings, it will not be delivered in an R/3 Support Package.”

 Let’s say you have a User that needs to post an Invoice using as a reference just a Vendor number and Delivery Dates.

 This is common, right?

-So, for cases like this, there is only one option: change the reference used.
+Therefore, for cases like this, there is only one option: change the reference used.

 If even using Purchase order numbers as reference lead to performance issues, split the invoice!
 Post more than one invoice using different references.

 Let me advise you that it is very important to verify these 3 causes in your SAP system before any other step in direction to the solution!
 I have already solved several performance cases just by checking these points in customer systems.
 So, ask a little help from your Basis if you need some help and check these points 😉